DELETE Statement in SQL

 SQL DELETE Empty

-In the WHERE clause with DELETE statement, you may use various operators for removing the specific records.
+In the WHERE clause with the DELETE statement, you may use various operators for removing the specific records.

-The next query uses IN operator where I specified a few employee names to remove rows from the table.
+The next query uses the IN operator where I specified a few employee names to remove rows from the table.

 The query: